 There are proven ways to boost school breakfast participation.
 One of the best is moving breakfast after the first bell so that everyone can take advantage of breakfast programs, even if they’re unable to get to school early.
 Breakfast after the bell programs have led to better test scores, attendance, and behavior in over 20 states, in school districts as large as Los Angeles and New York City.

 Another effective method of increasing school breakfast participation is community eligibility, which allows high-poverty schools to offer breakfast and lunch free of charge to all students, streamlining the process.
 Not only does this make it easier for students and their families to access meals, but it also helps schools by eliminating the cost and administrative burden of processing school meal applications.
 With just over half of Hawaiʻi’s students eligible for free or reduced-price meals, over a quarter of our state’s schools qualify for community eligibility provision (CEP).
-Hawaiʻi Department of Public Schools has expanded its CEP pilot program from 7 to 30 public schools during the 2016-7 school year.
+The Hawaiʻi Department of Education has been proactive and effective in recent years at expanding the number of CEP schools across the state.
+Hawaiʻi went from seven CEP schools in the 2015-16 school year, to 30 schools in 2016-17, and on to 52 schools in 2017-18.
 This expansion will help more children gain access to school meals.

 The returns on investing in school breakfast are clear: better academic performance for our children, fewer behavioral problems for our teachers to handle, relief for struggling and busy families in the mornings, and millions more federal dollars coming to our state.

 Hawaiʻi Appleseed also works to ensure families and low-income people in Hawaiʻi have access to Supplemental Nutrition Assistance Program (SNAP) benefits.
-15 percent of households in Hawaiʻi struggle to put food on the table, and social safety net programs like SNAP help ensure that they can stay afloat.
+More than 40,000 households in Hawaiʻi struggle to put food on the table, and social safety net programs like SNAP help ensure that they can stay afloat.

 SNAP makes a huge difference in lifting people out of poverty in Hawaiʻi.
-In 2012, 16% of recipient households avoided poverty thanks to SNAP — the 11st-largest figure in the country.
+In 2017, 74,000 people — including 33,000 children — avoided poverty thanks to SNAP.
 In addition, 23% of recipient households received enough SNAP benefits to avoid deep poverty.
 In addition, SNAP results in profound and lasting benefits to communities by helping families to access nutritious foods.

 Yet, thousands of struggling families who are eligible for the program do not take advantage of these benefits.
-In fact, Hawaiʻi ranks 49th in the country for SNAP participation — nearly 40% of eligible households are not enrolled, causing our residents to miss out on $210 million in benefits.
-If SNAP participation in Hawaiʻi were increased to the national average of 79%, an additional 56,700 individuals would receive $98 million in benefits annually, resulting in $377 million in economic activity over the year.
+In fact, 16 percent of eligible people — and 24 percent of working poor people — are not enrolled, causing our residents to miss out on over $50 million per year in benefits.

 Hawaiʻi Appleseed, along with its local nonprofit partners, hopes to engage the local community by informing them of these benefits and encouraging them to participate in the program.